tomdionysus/foaas/README.md

 * text/plain - Content will be returned as a plain string.
 * application/json - Content will be returned as a JSON object { message: 'message', subtitle: 'subtitle' }
 * text/html - Content will be returned as an HTML page with a twitter bootstrap hero unit, containing the message and the subtitle.
+* application/xml - Content will be returned as an XML document.

 # API